perdacherMartin/AppliedBioinformatics/documentation/day3_Hmm.md

 ## 6. Domain search and functional characterization of proteins

+## Introduction

+To get to know, which domains are in our proteins, we could use hmmer to identify conserved domains or predict transmembrane domains.
+In our case we want to check an existing HMM (hidden markov model) of an elongation factor with our ortholog proteins.
+The purpose of this task is to get to know the Hmmer package.
+Hmmer has two different applications.
+You can use _hmmbuild_ and _hmmpress_ from a multiple sequence alignment, to build a domain database.
+Another application to Hmmer is the command _hmmscan_.
+Run _hmmscan_ for a uncharacterized protein against a profile-HMM (pHMM) database to figure out the similarity to the stored models and with it the most likely characterization.

 1. Use the Octopus vulgaris orthologs that HaMStR identified to perform a domain annotation.
 	a.
 Download the pHMM for the Elongation factor Tu GTP binding domain from the pfam webpage [http://pfam.sanger.ac.uk](http://pfam.sanger.ac.uk).